Clare Sullivan, S2ERC at Georgetown Managing Director

 Eric Burger, S2ERC Co-Director, Georgetown Site Director (on assignment)

 Dr. Burger is Research Professor of Computer Science and Co-Director of the Security and Software Engineering Research Center (S2ERC), along with Wayne Zage (Ball State University) and T. Charles Clancy (Virginia Tech).
-Prior to Georgetown he was CTO of two public companies, a private equity-backed company, and venture-backed companies in the Internet, communications, and enterprise software markets.
+Prior to Georgetown he was CTO of a number of public, private equity, and venture-backed companies in the Internet, communications, and enterprise software markets.

 Micah Sherr is an associate professor in Computer Science Department at Georgetown University.
 His academic interests include privacy-preserving technologies, electronic voting, wiretap systems, and network security.
 Prior to arriving at Georgetown, he participated in two large-scale studies of electronic voting machine systems, and helped to disclose numerous architectural vulnerabilities in U.S. election systems.
 His current research examines the security properties of legally authorized wiretap (interception) systems and investigates methods for achieving scalable, high-performance anonymous routing.
 Micah received his B.S.E., M.S.E., and Ph.D. degrees from the University of Pennsylvania.
 He is a recipient of the NSF CAREER award.